 About the School of Medicine

 Mercer University’s School of Medicine was established in 1982 to educate physicians and health professionals to meet the primary care and healthcare needs of rural and medically underserved areas of Georgia.
-Today, more than 60% of graduates practice in the state of Georgia, and of those, more than 80% are practicing in rural or underserved areas of Georgia.
+Today, most of our graduates practice in the state of Georgia, and of those, more than 80% are practicing in rural or underserved areas of Georgia.
 Mercer medical students benefit from a problem-based medical education program that provides early patient care experiences.
 Such an academic environment fosters the early development of clinical problem-solving and instills in each student an awareness of the place of the basic medical sciences in medical practice.

 The School of Medicine opened a full four-year campus in Savannah in 2008 at Memorial University Medical Center.
 In 2012, the School began offering clinical education for third- and fourth-year medical students in Columbus.
 Following their second year, students participate in core clinical clerkships at the School’s primary teaching hospitals: Memorial University Medical Center/HCA, Savannah; Piedmont Columbus Regional, Columbus; St. Francis Hospital/Emory Healthcare, Columbus; Medical Center at Navicent Health, Macon; and Coliseum Medical Center/HCA in Macon.
 The School also offers master’s degrees in family therapy, preclinical sciences and biomedical sciences and a Ph.D. in rural health sciences.